amritagupta1990/learngithub/codec/readme.rst

 ******************
 My comments
 ******************
-checking the second branch in github
+checking the second branch in github.
+Another challenge.
 Checking the branch Development.